not-dispersion/xray-core/README.md

 # **Xray Core** (Minimal Setup)
-A fully automated, minimal installation script for Xray + Reality with TCP transport.
+A fully automated minimal Xray + REALITY installation script for Debian-based systems (TCP transport).
 No web panels.
 No unnecessary components.
 Just the core. \
 This script will also create management commands to easily handle users.
 ## Installation